-The VAWA information provided to applicants and tenants will consist of the notices in Exhibit 16-1 and 16-2 and a copy of form HUD-50066, Certification of Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
+The VAWA information provided to applicants and tenants will consist of the notices in Exhibit 16-1 and 16-2

 The PHA will provide all applicants with information about VAWA at the time they request an application for housing assistance.
 The PHA will also include such information in all notices of denial of assistance (see section 3-III.F).